BCF Community Grant Program

 • Crisis Intervention Services (including services that address mental, emotional, and physical health)

-• Organizational Capacity Building activities (including Diversity, Equity, and Inclusion Training & Support)
+• Organizational Capacity Building activities (including Diversity, Equity, and Inclusion training)

-BCF will consider requests for the following: general operating support, project and program funding, capacity building efforts, capital improvements, sector-building efforts, and community- and movement-building initiatives.
-Please see Grant FAQs for examples of projects within these categories.
-We will also consider requests for one year or multi-year grants (as funding is available).
-We encourage you to connect with our team in advance of submitting a proposal if you are interested in requesting multi-year support.
+BCF is inviting requests for one-year Community Grants to be submitted through our FY24 grant application.
+Requests may be for the following: general operating support, project and program funding, capacity building efforts, capital improvements, sector-building efforts, and community- and movement-building initiatives.
+Please see the Grant FAQs on our website for examples of projects within these categories.

-In alignment with our organizational vision and funding priorities, as we review proposals, we will give preference to community organizations and groups that:
+In alignment with our organizational vision, as we review proposals, we will give preference to community organizations and groups that:

-• Are working to advance equity, including removing barriers to opportunities, meeting the immediate needs of those impacted by inequities, addressing root causes of inequities such as poverty or racism;
+• Are working to advance equity (including removing barriers to opportunities, meeting the immediate individual needs of those impacted by inequities, addressing root causes of inequities);

-• Focus on BIPOC and other vulnerable populations.
+• Focus on BIPOC and other vulnerable or marginalized populations, including those populations most impacted by the pandemic

 For this grant program, an organization/group is considered BIPOC-led if they meet at least one of the following three criteria: